 From pit to crucifix, feet chill on steps from hell.

-In the first stanza of this piece the speaker begins by describing a bell tower.
+In the first stanza of ‘The Broken Tower’, the speaker begins by describing a bell tower.
 This structure is crucial to the text as it will become part of everything the speaker is trying to achieve.
 He describes a “bell-rope” used to ring a church-type bell at the top of the tower.
 It is there so that one might climb and “gather…God at dawn.”

 The bell is ringing at the moment the poem begins and it signals the speaker to go down onto the lawn of the church.
 Although it is early in the day it already feels as if the day is “spent.”
 Perhaps it has gone to waste in some way.